 Colonisation: Colonisation refers to the presence of microorganisms within the wound that are undergoing limited proliferation.
-No significant host reaction is evoked and no delay in wound healing is clinically observed (Haesler et al, 2022).
+No significant host reaction is evoked and no delay in wound healing is clinically observed (Haesler et al. 2022)

 Debridement: The removal of devitalised (non-viable) or viable tissue from, or adjacent to, a wound.
 Debridement also removes exudate and bacterial colonies (e.g. biofilm) from the wound bed and promotes a stimulatory environment.
 Methods of debridement include autolytic debridement (promotion of naturally occurring autolysis), surgical sharp debridement, conservative sharp debridement, enzymatic debridement, mechanical debridement (e.g. mesh pad), biological debridement (e.g. larval therapy) and low frequency ultrasonic debridement (Ayello et al, 2016; European Pressure Ulcer Advisory Panel, National Pressure Injury Advisory Panel, Pan Pacific Pressure Injury Alliance (EPUAP/NPIAP/PPPIA), 2019).
-In addition, new debridement technologies can include oxidative agents, which is referred to as oxidative debridement (Dissemond et al, 2020).
+In addition, new debridement technologies that include oxidising agents can display what has been describable as oxidative debridement.
 Depending on their concentration, oxidative agents can help degrade, soften or eliminate necrotic tissue and/or slough.
 Oxidative debridement is distinct from autolytic debridement, which is caused by either hydration-related dissolution or dissolution via autologous proteases.